AdobeDocs/campaign-web.en/help/v8/administration/schemas-custom-forms.md

 >
 >Custom forms are only available for schemas that have a form definition configured.

-## Create the custom schemas {#form-schema}
+## Create and pubish the custom schemas {#form-schema}

-You must first create and publish your custom schema.
+You must first create and publish your custom schemas.
 For detailed instructions, refer to this [section](schemas-create-publish.md).

 Here is the data model used for this example: